aphunk/Resume/resume.md

 - Head responsibility to conceptualize, design and implement all creative graphics projects
 - Provide high quality creative direction to ensure brand consistency
 - Established a holistic brand profile including logo, color schemes, illustration style, typography and signage
--	Assists in web design, setting up Shopify integration, and creating a good user experience
+-	Assists in web design, setting up Shopify integration, and creating a great online customer experience
 - Collaborates with owners to identify new business opportunities and potential partnerships

 **GRAPHIC DESIGNER** - *Project on Family Homelessness* | Dec 2014 - Sep 2015